yvesmango/yvesmango.github.io/aboutme.md

 mabuhay! <a href="https://youtu.be/BwqSraJpqfs" target="_blank">today is a gift.</a>

-i'm currently

-my interests lie at the intersection of storytelling and data science. i’m infinitely curious about the way the world works; data is my tool for storytelling and understanding the world. what tool do you use?
+i'm a puzzle-solver. data are my puzzles and i use code to solve them. my interests lie at the intersection of storytelling and data science. i’m infinitely curious about the way the world works; data is my tool for storytelling and understanding the world. what tool do you use?

 ...
 * * *